garethtdavies/docker-masterclass/README.md

 directory).

-As we've now specified the working directory as `/usr/src/app`, we could also change the command used to actually run the NodeJS app to NPM, as it would find the `package.json` in the same directory and use the `start` section from it.
+As we've now specified the working directory as `/usr/src/app`, we could also change the command used to actually run the Node.js app to npm, as it would find the `package.json` in the same directory and use the `start` section from it.

 Change the final `CMD` line to: